 You can start your research with some of the tools available on LTC NEWS.
 One of the tools includes The Ultimate Long-Term Care Guide, which you can read by clicking here.

 Forty-five states offer special Partnership Long-Term Care Insurance policies that provide dollar-for-dollar asset protection.
 These policies offer additional financial peace-of-mind.
 See if your state offers these policies by clicking here.

 Experts suggest seeking the help of a qualified Long-Term Care Insurance specialist.
-Be sure they work with the major insurance companies and fully understand underwriting requirements, policy design, claims, and know the difference between traditional, partnership, and asset-based plans.
+Be sure they work with the major insurance companies, fully understand underwriting requirements, policy design claims, and know the difference between traditional, partnership, and asset-based plans.
 Find a specialist by clicking here.

 You probably have a story to tell.
 Put it in writing and get it published on LTC NEWS.
 Maybe it is about caregiving, health, retirement planning, long-term care, and other issues that impact adults 40-70.

 In turn, you can promote your website, your business, yourself, and your causes while you provide valuable information and ideas to the readers of LTC NEWS.

 We consider articles exclusively written for LTC NEWS.
 Generally, articles should be related to any of the following topics:

 • retirement and financial planning